 Do women talk about sex as much or in the same manner as guys do?

 All in all, it may help to remember that how people think, what they do, and what they say reflect the world they live in and reinforce it at the same time.
-Though the social norms around sex tend to shape how different genders talk about it, it’s worth noting that these are not the rules — so feel free to talk about sex in whatever way you’re most comfortable!Alice!
+Discussing sex honestly and openly, with friends and partners, has positive impacts in people’s sexual attitudes, experiences, and safer sex behavior, regardless of gender.
+Though the social norms around sex may influence how different genders talk about it, it’s worth noting that these aren’t the rules — so it’s great for people to talk about sex in whatever way they’re most comfortable!Alice!